DataZen Documentation

 High Watermark Values

-Generally speaking a high watermark is used as an optimization technique that limits how future data is retrieved so that only the changes are extracted.
-High watermark values are usually not necessary when the source system is a CDC stream itself or a messaging platform.
+A high watermark is usually an optimization that limits extraction to changed data.
+It is usually not necessary when the source is already a CDC stream or a messaging platform.

 Built-in High Watermark Support

-When using SQL CDC, the built-in high watermark is only supported for the first SELECT operation detected in the script.
-If a high watermark is needed for additional SELECT operations, or you need to share a high watermark value across multiple pipelines, use the custom method explained below.
+In SQL CDC, the built-in high watermark is supported only for the first SELECT operation in the script.
+If you need a high watermark for additional SELECT operations, or you need to share one watermark across multiple pipelines, use a custom high watermark.

 SELECT * FROM DB [sql]